Requirements for the Major in Mathematics

 Requirements for the Minor in Mathematics

 There are four options for the minor in mathematics, each of which requires six units of credit in mathematics.
+Typically up to two units from outside courses (AP, transfer, dual enrollment, or study abroad) may count towards the major or minor in mathematics.
 Each of these options requires the “core” courses: Single variable calculus (MATH 112 and MATH 113), Multivariable Calculus (MATH 214), and Linear Algebra (MATH 240).
 The other required courses for each option are as follows:

 Recommended Course Sequence for Majors